iov-mexit/sck-plattform/apps/web/README.md

 # Web Application

 This is a Next.js application that serves as a web interface for the Secure Knaight platform.
-It allows users to interact with digital twins, manage roles and trust thresholds, and view signal analytics.
+It allows users to interact with role agents, manage roles and trust thresholds, and view signal analytics.

 ## Getting Started